 This is an accordion element with a series of buttons that open and close related content panels.

-Competencies Essay
+Competencies Reflection Essay

 The UW-Madison Leadership Framework presents a working understanding of how to engage in the act of Leadership – understood as the phenomenon of change in an individual, group, or communities’ beliefs, values, or behaviors.
 The Leadership Framework is built on three key assumptions.